Ahmet Davutoğlu: Israel and Gaza

 Before becoming foreign minister, Davutoğlu was one of the leading actors on behalf of the Turkish government during the shuttle diplomacy for the settlement of 2008 Israel–Gaza conflict.

 Following the Mavi Marmara incident in May 2010, Davutoğlu put forward three conditions for the normalisation of relations between Turkey and Israel.
 He stated that the State of Israel should issue an apology for the incident and pay compensation, and also lift the naval blockade of the Gaza Strip.
 Davutoğlu managed to secure an apology in March 2013, and compensation deals were finalised in 2014.
 He further stated that the political unrest in Egypt had delayed the lifting of the naval blockade.
-In February 2014, Davutoğlu claimed that Turkish-Israeli relations were closer to normalisation than ever, and that the strengthening of Palestine will help increase the influence of Turkey in the Middle East.
+In February 2014, Davutoğlu stated that Turkish-Israeli relations were closer to normalisation than ever, and that the strengthening of Palestine will help increase the influence of Turkey in the Middle East.
 His remarks were criticised by lawyers for allegedly interfering with the cases against the Israeli soldiers who were involved in the Mavi Marmara incident.

-At an Ankara conference in May 2014, Davutoğlu claimed that the Israeli occupation of Jerusalem caused suffering to citizens, and that it was a moral obligation to protect the city's culture and Islamic identity.
+At an Ankara conference in May 2014, Davutoğlu stated that the Israeli occupation of Jerusalem caused suffering to citizens, and that it was a moral obligation to protect the city's culture and Islamic identity.

 With Prime Minister Recep Tayyip Erdoğan taking a strong anti-Israel stance during the 2014 Israel-Gaza conflict, Davutoğlu pursued a policy of active participation, providing humanitarian assistance to Gaza.
 Relations between Turkey and Israel deteriorated significantly, with Israel withdrawing diplomatic staff from Turkey due to safety fears, just a few months after announcing that staff numbers would increase back to normal levels.
 On 26 July, Davutoğlu met with United States Secretary of State John Kerry and Qatari Foreign Minister Khalid bin Mohammad Al Attiyah in Paris in an unsuccessful attempt to draft a ceasefire deal between Israel and Hamas.

+Following the January 2015 Île-de-France attacks, Davutoğlu likened Israeli Prime Minister Benjamin Netanyahu to the perpetrators, stating that both had committed crimes against humanity.
+He stated that Israel's military operations in Gaza and its 2010 assault on a Turkish-led aid convoy were comparable to the terror attacks in France.
+These remarks followed statements in which Davutoğlu said the Turkish government would not yield to foreign interest groups, including the "Jewish lobby", or to the "parallel structure", a term used by Turkish leadership to refer to followers of Fethullah Gülen.
+The comments came shortly after Turkish President Recep Tayyip Erdoğan accused the Gülen movement of collaborating with Mossad to undermine the government.